gandlafbtc/cashu-newuser-faq/README.md

 <h3>Q: How does the Cashu ecash protocol implement privacy?</h3>

-A: See http://lconf.gandlaf.com or (Heidi find Adopting Lightning Calle preso) for an introduction to the Cashu protocol.
+A: See http://lconf.gandlaf.com or https://www.youtube.com/watch?v=UNjVc-WYdgE&t=105s for an introduction to the Cashu protocol.
 Or read the Cashu NUTs (Notation, Usage, Terminology) in Github here: https://github.com/cashubtc/nuts

 <h3>Q: Are there user accounts in the Cashu protocol?</h3>